DLR-RM/rafcon-task-planner-plugin/pages/documentation/GettingStarted.md

 If all steps were executed correctly, RAFCON should load the plugin on it's next start.
 The best indicator that everything worked well is, that the GUI should have a new Button ["Plan Task"](PlanTaskButton.md) in the Menu Bar.<br>
 Next steps could be to play around with the plugin, read more [documentation](../documentation.md), or start with the [tutorials](../tutorials.md).

+## Dowloading a Planner
+The plugin dosen't work without a semantic planner.
+How to download one, and prepare it for RTPP is described in the [Built-in Planner Secion](Planner.md).
+It's recomended, to start with The Fast Downward Planning System.